 Conditions of MI-ROP-N3845-2022 and 40 CFR Part 60, Subpart JJJJ, Standards of Performance for New Stationary Sources for Stationary Spark Ignition Internal Combustion Engines require WMI to test each engine in FG-ICENGINES / FG-RICEMACT for CO, NOx, and VOC emissions.
-Engine No. 2 (EU-ICENGINE2) was tested during this compliance test event.
-Engine No. 1 (EU-ICENGINE1) was tested September 21, 2022.
+Engine No. 1 (EU-ICENGINE1) and Engine No. 2 (EU-ICENGINE2) were tested during this compliance test event.